 - cancer of the uterus, cervix, or ovaries

-- pelvic inflammatory disease: a serious infection of the reproductive organs
+- pelvic inflammatory disease, which is a serious infection of the reproductive organs

 There are several different types of hysterectomy.

-A partial hysterectomy removes only a portion of your uterus.
-Your doctor may leave the cervix intact.
+During a partial hysterectomy, your doctor removes only a portion of your uterus.
+They may leave your cervix intact.

-A total hysterectomy removes the entire uterus, including the cervix.
-If your cervix is removed, you will no longer need to get an annual Pap test.
-You should, however, continue to have regular pelvic examinations.
+During a total hysterectomy, your doctor removes the entire uterus, including the cervix.
+You’ll no longer need to get an annual Pap test if your cervix is removed.
+However, you should continue to have regular pelvic examinations.

-A hysterectomy and salpingo-oophorectomy involves removing the uterus along with one or both of your ovaries and Fallopian tubes.
-If both of your ovaries are removed, you will enter menopause.
-You may need hormone replacement therapy.
+During a hysterectomy and salpingo-oophorectomy, your doctor removes the uterus along with one or both of your ovaries and fallopian tubes.
+You may need hormone replacement therapy if both of your ovaries are removed.

-Hysterectomies can be performed in several ways.
-All methods require a general or regional anesthetic.
-A general anesthetic will put you to sleep so that you don’t feel pain.
-A regional anesthetic will make your body feel numb below the waistline; however, you will remain conscious.
-Sometimes, this type of anesthetic is combined with a sedative.
-This helps you feel sleepy and relaxed during surgery.
+A hysterectomy can be performed in several ways.
+All methods require a general or local anesthetic.
+A general anesthetic will put you to sleep throughout the procedure so that you don’t feel any pain.
+A local anesthetic will numb your body below the waistline, but you’ll remain awake during the surgery.
+This type of anesthetic will sometimes be combined with a sedative, which will help you feel sleepy and relaxed during the procedure.

-The uterus is removed through an incision (cut) in the abdomen.
-The incision may be vertical (up and down) or horizontal (side to side).
-A horizontal incision is also called a bikini incision.
+During an abdominal hysterectomy, your doctor removes your uterus through a large cut in your abdomen.
+The incision may be vertical or horizontal.
 Both types of incisions tend to heal well and leave little scaring.

-Hysterectomies are performed as a routine matter.
-Doctors consider them quite safe.
-However, as with all major surgeries, there is a slight risk of an adverse reaction to the anesthetic.
+A hysterectomy is considered to be a fairly safe procedure.
+As with all major surgeries, however, there are associated risks.
+Some people may have an adverse reaction to the anesthetic.
 There is also the risk of heavy bleeding and infection around the incision site.

-Other risks include injury to surrounding tissues or organs such as the:
+Other risks include injury to surrounding tissues or organs, including the:

 - blood vessels

-These complications are rare.
+These risks are rare.
 However, if they occur, you may need a second surgery to correct them.

-If you’ve had a vaginal hysterectomy, your vagina will be packed with gauze to control bleeding.
-The doctors will remove the gauze in a few days.
-After that, you can expect to have bloody or brownish drainage from your vagina for about ten days.
-Wearing a menstrual pad can help protect your clothing.
+If you’ve had a vaginal hysterectomy, your vagina will be packed with gauze to control the bleeding.
+The doctors will remove the gauze within a few days after the surgery.
+However, you may experience bloody or brownish drainage from your vagina for about 10 days.
+Wearing a menstrual pad can help protect your clothing from getting stained.

 - sexual intercourse

-If you’ve had vaginal or laparoscopic surgery, you will probably be able to return to most regular activities within three to four weeks.
-If you’ve had abdominal surgery, healing will take a little longer.
-You should be back to normal in about four to six weeks.
+If you’ve had a vaginal or laparoscopic hysterectomy, you’ll probably be able to return to most of your regular activities within three to four weeks.
+Recovery time will be a little longer if you’ve had an abdominal hysterectomy.
+You should be completely healed in about four to six weeks.